example42/example42.github.io/_posts/2022-11-06-puppet-consulting-the-example42-way.md

 #### Really Instant Puppet support

-One of the most interesting and satisfactory example of example42's Instant Support has been for an english University: we receive an mail from the website contact form asking for support on a Puppet issue, after some minutes I reply, giving the availability for an Hangouts call.
+One of the most interesting and satisfactory example of example42's Instant Support has been for an English University: we receive a mail from the website contact form asking for support on a Puppet issue, after some minutes I reply, giving the availability for an Hangouts call.
 We setup the call in a few minutes and on a shared screen we start to diagnose the problem.

-We discover that the Puppet server's CA (an old 3.x Open Source installation) is expired and clients can't connect anymore (oh those default 5 years which pass so fast!): the problem has emerged 3 days ago and couldn't be solved by the person I have the call with (a consultant who had the bad luck of having to cope with a Puppet setup he has little confidence with).
+We discover that the Puppet server's CA (an old 3.x Open Source installation) is expired and clients can't connect anymore (oh those default 5 years which pass so fast!): the problem has emerged since 3 days and couldn't be solved by the person I have the call with (a consultant who has the bad luck of having to cope with a Puppet setup he has little confidence with).

 After having the confirmation that the number of managed nodes is really small (about 15), I suggest to just reinitialize a brand new Puppet CA and re-sign every client.
-I explain the consequences and the impact of such a brutal approach (the need to connect to each client and cleanup it's certificates), and the fact that that saner alternative to extend Puppet's CA is a bit more complicated in an old setup and needs further investigations from my side.
+I explain the consequences and the impact of such a brutal approach (the need to connect to each client and cleanup it's certificates), and the fact that the saner alternative to extend Puppet's CA is a bit more complicated in an old setup and needs further investigations from my side.
 The customer agrees to follow this procedure.

-We backup the leftovers of the old CA, we regenerate a new one, we test and prepare the one liner command to run on each client, and after 30 minutes of call, the problem is solved and clients are happily running using the new CA. I spend the last 30 minutes of the call explaining some basic Puppet concepts, where to look for troubleshooting problems and how the (old) infrastructure may evolve in the future (this last topic is actually of few interest for my interlocutor, given he just found himself in the wrong place at the wrong moment).
+We backup the leftovers of the old CA, we regenerate a new one, we test and prepare the one liner command to run on each client, and after 30 minutes of call, the problem is solved and client nodes are happily running using the new CA. I spend the last 30 minutes of the call explaining some basic Puppet concepts, where to look for troubleshooting problems and how the (old) infrastructure may evolve in the future (this last topic is actually of few interest for my interlocutor, given he just found himself in the wrong place at the wrong moment).

 Lesson here: sometimes a simple practical solution is more effective and takes less time than a technically correct but more complex one.